Sharifkzm/Projects/README.md

 **R**
 - Course: SIPA class, Data Analysis for Policy Research Using R (U6614)
 - Date: December 2023
 - Project: 'Tackling the world's lowest fertility rate: Effect of childcare subsidies on birth-rate in South Korea.'
-Group project with Shawn Lee and Manisha Swain.
+Group project with Shawn Lee (MIA '24) and Manisha Swain (MPA '24).
 - Key tasks: Regressions (linear OLS, two-way fixed effects, panelr), knitting into PDFs and Presentations (Markdown), data cleaning, transformations, and visualisations (tidyverse, ggplot).
 - Research outcomes: Childcare subsidies (supply-side) did not result in a significant change to the already-declining birth rates in South Korea.
 This is evidenced by the government's switch to a policy of direct cash to parents (demand-side) in 2023.